fjkz/tt-runner/doc/en/README.md

 Preconditioning operations should be idempotent.
 We can check idempotency with `--multiply-preconditioning` option.
 This option runs preconditioning operations twice in a row.
 Note that postconditioning operations do not need to be idempotent because they should expect preconditions are satisfied.

+## Installation

+Check out a copy of the ttap repository.
+Then add the ttap `bin` directory to your `PATH` environment variable.

 ## Requirement

 - Linux or UNIX